 Do not drink a lot of coffee, or cola while you are taking this remedy.
 These drinks also contain caffeine, and the combination may overstimulate you and cause side effects.
+Too much caffeine could cause side effects such as nervousness, dizziness, irritability, headaches, trouble sleeping, a need to urinate more often, and a fast heartbeat.
 Also check the labels of all nonprescription and prescription medicines you take.
 Other medicines that contain caffeine may also cause problems.
 Ask your healthcare provider or pharmacist if you have any questions.

 If you feel dizzy or have a fast heartbeat, stop taking the green tea.
 If the dizziness or fast heartbeat continues, contact your healthcare provider.